 Many of us feel the benefits of spending time in nature.
 But, these outdoor experiences often seem pretty far removed from our traditional occupational therapy work.

-There’s a good chance you’ve already heard of nature-based therapy, as it is a hot topic in the OT world.
+There’s a good chance you’ve already heard of nature-based occupational therapy, as it is a hot topic in the OT world.
 However, you might not be aware of the breadth of research available on this topic—and you might be pleasantly surprised by how well nature-based therapy aligns with your OT practice.

 In this episode, we’ll explore a paper looking at the effects of horticulture group therapy on adults with mental health diagnoses.
 We’ll use this research to springboard into a broader discussion on the types of nature-based therapy, the research supporting this type of therapy, and the potential impact it might have on your practice.